 Weight loss tips

-Put your weight loss goal in writing
+Put your weight loss goal into writing

-One effective way of making your weight loss mission official and reducing your chances of breaking your diet is to put it in writing.
+One effective way of making your weight loss mission official and reducing your chances of breaking your diet is to put it into writing.
 Sign and date it, and stick it on your fridge.
 Even better, get a loved one to sign it as well.
 Whenever you feel the urge to break your diet, you will see the signed and dated “contract” on your fridge, which will make breaking your diet much more difficult.

 Occupy yourself if urges strike